-(a) data on the location, survey and evaluation of the polymetallic nodules in the areas, including:
+(a) Data on the location, survey and evaluation of the polymetallic nodules in the areas, including:

-- (i) a description of the technology related to the recovery and processing of polymetallic nodules that is necessary for making the designation of a reserved area; - a map of the physical and geological characteristics, such as seabed topography, bathymetry and bottom currents and information on the reliability of such data; 1 - (iii) data showing the average density (abundance) of poll nodules in kg/m2 and an associated abundance map showing the location of sampling sites; - (iv) data showing the average elemental content of metals of economic interest (grade) based on chemical assays it weight per cent and an associated grade map;
+(i) A description of the technology related to the recovery and processing of polymetallic nodules that is necessary for making the designation of a reserved area;

+(ii) A map of the physical and geological characteristics, such as seabed topography, bathymetry and bottom currents and information on the reliability of such data;

+(iii) Data showing the average density (abundance) of polymetallic nodules in kg/m^2 and an associated abundance map showing the location of sampling sites;

+(iv) Data showing the average elemental content of metals of economic interest (grade) based on chemical assays in (dry) weight per cent and an associated grade map;

-- (v) combined maps of abundance and grade of polymetallic nodules; - (vi) a calculation based on standard procedures, including statistical analysis, using the data submitted and assumptions made in the calculations that the two areas could be expected to contain polymetallic nodules of equal estimated commercial value expressed as recoverable metals in mineable areas; - (vii) a description of the techniques used by the applicant.
+(v) Combined maps of abundance and grade of polymetallic nodules;

+(vi) A calculation based on standard procedures, including statistical analysis, using the data submitted and assumptions made in the calculations that the two areas could be expected to contain polymetallic nodules of equal estimated commercial value expressed as recoverable metals in mineable areas;

+(vii) A description of the techniques used by the applicant.

-(b) information concerning environmental parameters (seasonal and during test period) including, inter alia, wind speed and direction, height, period and direction, current speed and direction, water salinity temperature and biological communities.
+(b) Information concerning environmental parameters (seasonal and during test period) including, inter alia, wind speed and direction, wave height, period and direction, current speed and direction, water salinity, temperature and biological communities.